An-u-rag/model-blockchain/README.md

 		nodeList[2].StartBlockchain();
 		nodeList[2].sendTransaction(corrupt_test,sTime,closeNodeCount);

-Case 2 and Case 3 are similar however they are NOT the same.
-These cases are shown since changing the order in which nodes recieve transactions greatly determines the sequence of the majority algorithm on that particular node.
+Case 2 and Case 3 are similar however they are NOT the same.<br /> These cases are shown since changing the order in which nodes recieve transactions greatly determines the sequence of the majority algorithm on that particular node.<br />
-So technically there would be a new case of even Node 1 recieved a corrupt transaction.
+So technically there would be a new case of even Node 1 recieved a corrupt transaction.<br />

-Observed Output:
+Observed Output:<br />
 The displayed blockchains on each of these cases must have the same blockchains with the Hash of the correct transaction after synchronozation with external nodes too;
 and the true values sent by the sensor(with default values, it would be "50.5 + 20.4").
 This means that our blockchain network is Self Correcting as well as maintains Integrity.

 The only FAIL Case, or a case in which the Security will be compromised is when the hacker gains a 51% majority in the transactions being transmitted to the nodes separately.
-The hacker would need to have a quantum computer or even stronger to perform these tasks as well as do the computation of mining the block by himself before the individual nodes.
+The hacker would need to have a quantum computer or even stronger to perform these tasks as well as do the computation of mining the block by himself before the individual nodes.<br />
 Hence this is not possible at the present time, so this methodology is pretty robust in this case.
 This does also make the whle IOT system require high energy and power usage as well as it makes it slower.
 However we believe this is a trade off for security reiant IOT systems.